Stability properties of some particle filters: -stability of Feynman--Kac formulas and particle approximations

 \subsection{Uniform $v$-controls}

-The main results of this section are Propositions \ref{prop:eta_bounded_in_v} and \ref{prop:equiv}, which establish uniform controls on the measures $\left(\eta_{n}\right)$, the $\lambda$-values and the $h$-functions.
-The uniform bounds of these propositions play a key role in the stability results which then follow.
+The main results of this section are Propositions \ref{propetaboundedinv} and \ref{propequiv}, which establish uniform controls on the measures $ (\eta_{n} )$, the $\lambda$-values and the $h$-functions.
+The uniform bounds of these propositions feature centrally in the proofs of the stability results which then follow.

-The first key ingredient is the following Lemma, which establishes some relationships between the measures $\left(\eta_{n}\right)$, the $\lambda$-values and the $h$-functions. \begin{lem} Assume (H\ref{hyp:drift})-(H\ref{hyp:mu_v}).
-The measures $\left(\eta_{n}\right)$, $h$-functions and $\lambda$-values satisfy, for any $n\geq1$ and $0\leq p<n$, the recursive formulae
+The first ingredient is the following lemma, which establishes some relationships between the measures $ (\eta_{n} )$, the $\lambda$-values and the $h$-functions.